VascoMS/Development-Distributed-Applications-Project/README.md

 # DAD2425
-Project course for DAD 2024-25, Distributed Key-Value Store using Multi-Paxos
+Project course for DAD 2024-25, Distributed Key-Value Store using Multi-Paxos.
+Read Report.pdf for an overview of the implementation.

 # Requirements